 The list of what we haven’t been told yet far exceeds what we actually know, but there are a few unconfirmed rumors worth talking about.

-First off, we’re still not sure whether John Williams will be the composer for all three of the new films.
+First off, we’re still not sure whether John Williams will be the composer for the film.
 He scored The Force Awakens but stepped aside for Michael Giacchino in Rogue One.
-There’s been no word regarding his presence in the next two installments.
-That being so, it wouldn’t seem right if anyone but Williams got the job.
+There’s been no word regarding his presence in the final installment.

 Stay tuned for more rumors as they come in; we’ll be updating this article when any news surfaces.
 With that, consider this your one-stop shop for everything Episode IX!